Solitary pulmonary nodule

 More than half of all solitary pulmonary nodules are noncancerous (benign).
 Benign nodules have many causes, including old scars and infections.

 (reactions to a past infection) cause most benign lesions.
-Common infections that increase the risk for developing a solitary pulmonary nodule include:
+Common infections that increase the risk of developing a solitary pulmonary nodule include:

 Lung cancer is the most common cause of cancerous (malignant) pulmonary nodules.